 The initial terms and conditions of employment for each of our named executive officers are set forth in either employee offer letters or employment agreements.
-Each of our named executive officers is an at-will employee, subject to the terms of applicable offer letters or employment agreements.
-We have entered into agreements with each of our named executive officers setting forth the terms of their employment with us.
+Each of our named executive officers served as at-will employees, subject to the terms of applicable offer letters or employment agreements.
+We entered into agreements with each of our named executive officers setting forth the terms of their employment with us.
 Below is a description of the material terms of each of the agreements.